kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 - Create VM templates.
 The web console features an interactive wizard that guides you through the Basic Settings, Networking, and Storage screens to simplify the process of creating virtual machine templates.
 - Check VM events in real time.
 - Gather metrics and utilization of the VM.
-- Pretty much everything you can do with KubeVirt from command line.
+- Pretty much everything you can do with KubeVirt from the command line.

 <video autoplay loop muted playsinline src="/assets/2019-12-19-KubeVirt_UI_options/okd.mp4" type="video/mp4" width="1280" height="720"></video>

 One of the drawbacks is that the current [KubeVirt HCO operator](https://operatorhub.io/operator/kubevirt) contains KubeVirt version 0.18.1, which is quite outdated.
 Note that last week version 0.24 of KubeVirt was released.
 Using such an old release could cause some issues when creating VMs using newer container disk images.
 For instance, we have not been able to run the latest [Fedora cloud container disk image](https://hub.docker.com/r/kubevirt/fedora-cloud-container-disk-demo) we used the one tagged as v0.18.1 which matches the version of KubeVirt deployed.

-If for any reason there is a need to deploy latest version, it can be done by running the following script which applies directly the HCO operator: [unreleased bundles using the hco without marketplace](https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace).
+If for any reason there is a need to deploy the latest version, it can be done by running the following script which applies directly the HCO operator: [unreleased bundles using the hco without marketplace](https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace).
 Note that in this case automatic updates to KubeVirt are not triggered or advised automatically in OKD as it happens with the operator.

 ## OpenShift console (bridge)